The Ghost Belonged to Me: Alexander Armsworth

-13 years old, and a 7th grader at Horace Mann Middle School, he is informed by his classmate Blossom Culp, that he is receptive to ghosts.
-When she also tells him his barn is haunted, he thinks that she is playing a trick on him.
-Eventually he meets the ghost of Inez Dumaine, the ghost that haunts his barn.
-With her help he saves the lives of others when a mad man weakened and set a fire to the supports for the trestle in hopes to crash the trolley.
-He becomes a famous local hero, but when he explains he had help from a ghostly source, it leads to a journey to return her body to New Orleans.
-With the help of Blossom, and his great uncle Miles, he eventually returns her body to New Orleans, to be placed within her family’s crypt.
+13-year-old Alexander is informed by his classmate Blossom Culp that he is receptive to ghosts.
+When she tells him his barn is haunted, he thinks that she is playing a trick on him.
+Eventually he meets the ghost of Inez Dumaine, who haunts his barn.
+With her help he saves the lives of others when a madman sets a fire to a trestle in hopes of crashing the trolley.
+Alexander becomes a local hero, but when he explains he had help from a ghostly source, it leads to a journey to return her body to New Orleans.
+With the help of Blossom, and his great uncle Miles, he eventually returns her body, to be placed within her family's crypt.

 Blossom Culp

-She is a 12-year-old girl, who first informs Alexander of his ability to see ghosts.
-She lives in a shack by the trolley tracks, and she helps out Alexander on his trip to return Inez’s body to New Orleans.
+She is a 12-year-old girl who first informs Alexander of his ability to see ghosts.
+She lives in a shack by the trolley tracks, and she helps Alexander on his trip to return Inez's body to New Orleans.

 Uncle Miles Armsworth

-Alexander’s great uncle.
-He is a carpenter who works as he pleases.
-He is the only one who knew the history of Captain Campbell and Inez Dumaine.
+Alexander's great uncle is a carpenter who works as he pleases.
+He is the only one who knows the history of Captain Campbell and Inez Dumaine.
 He accompanies Blossom and Alexander to New Orleans, and sees to it that Inez returns home.

 Inez Dumaine

 She is the ghost that haunts the Armsworth barn.
-She warns Alexander about the man who damaged the trestle bridge, so he could save others.
-She tells him her body is buried nearby and asks to be returned to her family, who were “above ground, but they rest.”
+She warns Alexander about the man who damaged the trestle bridge, so he can save others.
+She tells him her body is buried nearby and asks to be returned to her family, who were "above ground, but they rest."

-Real Life Inspirations
+Real-life inspirations

-According to Richard Peck’s autobiography Anonymously Yours, several characters and places were based on reality.
+According to Peck's autobiography, Anonymously Yours, several characters and places were based on reality.